What is gastroparesis?

 What causes gastroparesis?

-Gastroparesis is caused by damage to the vagus nerve.
+Gastroparesis is caused by nerve injury, including damage to the vagus nerve.
 In its normal state, the vagus nerve contracts (tightens) the stomach muscles to help move food through the digestive tract.
-In cases of gastroparesis, the vagus nerve is damaged by diabetes and/or high blood pressure.
+In cases of gastroparesis, the vagus nerve is damaged by diabetes.
 This prevents the muscles of the stomach and intestine from working properly, which keeps food from moving from the stomach to the intestines.

 Other causes of gastroparesis include:

 - Gastric (abdominal) surgery with injury to the vagus nerve

 - Medications such as narcotics and some antidepressants